hckjck/python-deprecation/README.md

 ### Function deprecation

-Deprecating a function is pretty easy just by using `warn` within a method like this.
+Deprecating a function is pretty easy just by using `warn` within a function like this.

 ```python
 from warnings import warn